Welcome to AI University

 Money talks

-The single most remarkable aspect of AI-based universities, or rather the main financial driver, is their potential to operate at a fraction of the cost of traditional universities.
-Unfettered by the inertia and constraints of the past, AI institutions will insist on new pathways of productivity and learning in higher education.
-By capitalising on AI for all purposes and operations, these institutions will be able to offer a high-quality education that's financially accessible, disrupting the status quo of skyrocketing tuition fees.
+But the single most remarkable aspect of AI-based universities, or rather the main financial driver, is their potential to operate at a fraction of the cost of traditional universities.
+By capitalising on AI for all purposes and operations, these institutions will claim to offer a high-quality education that's financially accessible, disrupting the status quo of skyrocketing tuition fees.

-If we consider the evolution of AI and its escalating impact on all spheres of life, this development seems inevitable.
-We often hear about the immense potential for reshaping learning with AI, and this transformation takes place not only in classrooms, but also within institutions themselves.
+If we consider the evolution of AI and its escalating impact on all spheres of life, this development seems likely.
+We often hear about the immense potential for reshaping learning with AI, and this transformation will take place not only in classrooms, but also within institutions themselves.
 I am certain AI-based institutions will emerge, if for nothing else because of their appealing profit margins.